frc5567coders/GitDemo/README.md

 # GitDemo
 Repo to help teach git and github

-This will hopefully have a list of useful messages below it
+This will hopefully have a list of messages below it FIRST - Josh